roguh/gp/README.template.md

 If the test script fails, the tests have failed.
 Also read the output to determine if `gp` is behaving correctly.

-Note the `test-all-shells.sh` script runs the `test-integration.sh` script using the test shell itself.
+Note the `test-integration-all-shells.sh` script runs the `test-integration.sh` script using the test shell itself.

 ### Linux: Running tests for many shells at once